Risk sharing, measuring variability, and distortion riskmetrics: Introduction

 \begin{example} Consider the problem of sharing a random loss $X$ between Anne ($A$) and Bob ($B$) only.
 Recall that Bob evaluates its allocation $X_B$ using the mean-median deviation $\mathrm{MMD}(X_B)$.
 Similarly, Anne's allocation is $X_A$ which she evaluates with the Gini deviation $\mathrm{GD}(X_A)$.
 We will show (in Section \ref{sec:5}) that any Pareto-optimal allocation takes the form

 where $\ell \ge d$ will be specified later.
 We can interpret this as a situation where $X$ is Bob's potential loss and Anne provides some degree of insurance for Bob.
 The contract (transfer function) is thus simply the random variable $X_A$.
 Notice that (i) when $\ell \ge X\ge d=0$ there is full insurance, (ii) when $\ell = d$ there is no insurance and (iii) for other choices of $\ell >d$, the contract is a simple deductible $d$ with an upper limit $\ell $.
-Further, we show that each Pareto-optimal allocation minimizes $\lambda \mathrm{MMD}(X_B)+ (1-\lambda)\mathrm{GD}(X_A)$ for some $\lambda \in[0,1]$. \end{example}
+Further, we show that each Pareto-optimal allocation minimizes $\lambda \mathrm{MMD}(X_B)+ (1-\lambda)\mathrm{GD}(X_A)$ for some $\lambda \in[0,1]$.
+If we interpret $P=-X>0$ as the future (after one period) price of an asset that Bob owns one share, then case (iii) can be achieved by Bob writing to Anne a bull call spread option with long strike price $-l$ and short strike price $-d$.